docs

 );

-The filter operator All applies the boolean filter condition to each member of the collection referenced by path.
-If the condition is true for all members of the collection, the all-filter matches.
+The filter operator NotAny applies the boolean filter condition to each member of the collection referenced by path.
+If the condition is true for none of the members of the collection, or if the collection is empty, the NotAny filter matches.

 })